b-rodrigues/fput/manuscript/fprog.md

 In the previous section we saw how to map a function to each element of a list.
 Each version of an `*apply()` function has a different purpose, but it is not very easy to remember which one returns a list, which other one returns an atomic vector and so on.
-If you’re working on data frames you can use `apply()` to sum (for example) over columns or rows, because you can specify which `MARGIN` you want to sum over.
+If you're working on data frames you can use `apply()` to sum (for example) over columns or rows, because you can specify which `MARGIN` you want to sum over.
 But you do not get a data frame back.
 In the `purrr` package, each of the functions that do mapping have a similar name.
-The first part of these functions’ names all start with `map_` and the second part tells you what this function is going to output.
+The first part of these functions' names all start with `map_` and the second part tells you what this function is going to output.
 For example, if you want `double`s out, you would use `map_dbl()`.
 If you are working on data frames want a data frame back, you would use `map_df()`.
-These are much more intuitive and easier to remember and we’re going to learn how to use them in the chapter about [The Tidyverse](tidyverse.html#tidyverse).
-For now, let’s just focus on the basic functions, `map()` and `reduce()` (and some variants of `reduce()`).
+These are much more intuitive and easier to remember and we're going to learn how to use them in the chapter about [The Tidyverse](tidyverse.html#tidyverse).
+For now, let's just focus on the basic functions, `map()` and `reduce()` (and some variants of `reduce()`).
 To map a function to every element of a list, simply use `map()`: